Quick Start

 Section titled “5.
 Use the API Directly”No SDK needed.
 The hub is an OpenAI-compatible API — use it from any language or tool:

-curl -X POST http://localhost:3000/rooms/ABC123/v1/chat/completions \ -H "Content-Type: application/json" \ -d '{ "model": "*", "messages": [{"role": "user", "content": "Hello!"}] }'Any tool that accepts a custom OpenAI base URL works — Lovable, Cursor, Open WebUI, Python’s openai library, etc. Just point it at:
+curl -X POST http://localhost:3000/rooms/ABC123/v1/responses \ -H "Content-Type: application/json" \ -d '{ "model": "*", "input": "Hello!" }'Any tool that accepts a custom OpenAI base URL works — Lovable, Cursor, Open WebUI, Python’s openai library, etc. Just point it at:

 http://<hub-ip>:<port>/rooms/<ROOM_CODE>/v1See the API Reference for all available endpoints.